Kalcann/Jhess/README.md

 The project is still in early develpment and will be updated on a somewhat sporatic basis.

-As this is a personal project all choices are my own howver I am always open to public opinion try and remedy any bugs that arise.
+As this is a personal project all choices are my own, however I am always open to public opinion try and remedy any bugs that arise.